-The explanatory variables (Fem) of our interest are different dimensions of gender, such as $Ln(Fem.
-Work){ijk}$ that is the logarithm of the number of female full-time workers in firm i in country j in sector k; Female Boss{ijk} that is a dummy variable taking the value 1 if the firm is owned or managed by a female, and 0 otherwise; Female Manager{ijk} that is a dummy variable taking the value 1 if the firm is managed by a female, and 0 otherwise; Female Owner{ijk} that is a dummy variable taking the value 1 if the firm is owned by a female, and 0 otherwise; Female Owner{ijk} that is a dummy variable taking the value 1 if the firm is owned by a female, and 0 otherwise.
+The explanatory variables (Fem) of our interest are different dimensions of gender, such as Ln(Fem.
+Work){ijk} that is the logarithm of the number of female full-time workers in firm i in country j in sector k; Female Boss{ijk} that is a dummy variable taking the value 1 if the firm is owned or managed by a female, and 0 otherwise; Female Manager{ijk} that is a dummy variable taking the value 1 if the firm is managed by a female, and 0 otherwise; Female Owner{ijk} that is a dummy variable taking the value 1 if the firm is owned by a female, and 0 otherwise.
 It is worth mentioning that Female Owner{ijk} captures the effect of women empowerment more than Female Manager{ijk}, as the manager is an employee in the firm that take orders from the owner, while the owner is an entrepreneur that takes financial risk for his/her company.

 Equation (2) may suffer from a selection bias given the fact that export volumes are only observed for exporting firms (around one-third of our dataset), i.e., firms that already compete on international markets.
 To control for this problem, we run a Heckman two-stage selection model.
 First, we examine the determinants of becoming an exporter, controlling for the determinants that affect the decision to export (Equation (1)).
 Then, we investigate the determinants of expanding export volumes for exporting firms (Equation (2)).
-It is noteworthy that labprod{ijk} is excluded from Equation (2), i.e. the second stage of the Heckman selection model, to account for the fact that labor productivity is a fixed export entry cost.
+It is noteworthy that labprod{ijk} is excluded from Equation (2), i.e. the second stage of the Heckman selection model, to account for the fact that labor productivity is a fixed entry cost.
 According to Aboushady and Zaki (2019), total factor productivity represents a fixed entry cost to export markets, having a positive and significant effect on the probability of Egyptian firms to export, without affecting the firm's export volume.

 In order to account for the gender stylized facts discussed in section 2, we extend our analysis in three directions.
-First, we run the regressions for small and medium enterprises (SME)3 (less than 100 employees) and large (more than 100 employees) firms separately to see whether the effect of women entrepreneurship and female participation on exports differs between small and large firms.
-Indeed, as discussed in Section 2, the share of women entrepreneurship and labor participation is highest for large firms (more than 100 employees) and minor firms (less than 5 employees).
+First, we add a dummy for firm size Small that takes the value of 1 for small and medium enterprises (SME)5 (less than 100 employees), and the value of 0 for large (more than 100 employees) firms.
+Small is interacted with the gender variables to investigate whether the effect of women entrepreneurship and female labor participation on exports differs between SMEs and large firms.
 Second, we run the regressions at the sectoral level to differentiate between the effect of women entrepreneurship and participation between sectors.
-Third, to account for a stylized fact that women entrepreneurs face more financial and regulatory barriers than men, we control for access to finance through different variables: Self-Finance{iik} that is the share of capital financed by own earnings, and its interaction term with Female Bossiik; Finance{ijk} that is the share of capital financed by private financial institutions, and its interaction term with Femaleboss{ijk}; CreditLine{ijk} that is a dummy variable taking the value 1 if the firm has a credit line, and 0 otherwise, and its interaction term with Femaleboss{ijk}.
-Regulatory barriers are controlled for through the number of days to import and its interaction with Femalebossiik, and through a dummy variable Website{iik} taking the value 1 if the firm has a website, and 0 otherwise, and its interaction term with Femaleboss{ijk}.
+Third, to account for a stylized fact that women entrepreneurs face more financial and regulatory barriers than men, we control for access to finance through different variables: Self-Finance{ijk} that is the share of capital financed by own earnings, and its interaction term with Female Bossijk; Financeijk that is the share of capital financed by private financial institutions, and its interaction term with Femalebossijk; CreditLineijk that is a dummy variable taking the value 1 if the firm has a credit line, and 0 otherwise, and its interaction term with Femalebossijk.
+Regulatory barriers are proxied by a dummy variable Websiteijk taking the value 1 if the firm has a website, and 0 otherwise, and its interaction term with Femalebossijk.